 - What is Debt Consolidation?

-- Why should I choose Federated Financial's debt consolidation referral program?
+- Why should I choose Federated Financial's debt consolidation program?

 - Can Federated Financial help me?

-- What are the benefits of a debt consolidation referral program through Federated Financial?
+- What are the benefits of a debt consolidation program through Federated Financial?

 - How Does Federated Financial obtain lower payments?

-- Can medical and hospital bills be included in a debt consolidation referral plans?
+- Can medical and hospital bills be included in a debt consolidation plans?

 - Should I consider filing for bankruptcy instead of joining your program?